shreyash-chonkie/mastra/docs/src/content/docs/course/03-agent-memory/02-conversation-history.md

 1. **`threadId`**: A specific conversation ID (e.g., `support_123`)
 2. **`resourceId`**: The user or entity ID that owns each thread (e.g., `user_alice`)

-These identifiers are crucial for memory to work properly outside of the playground.
+These identifiers allow memory to work properly outside of the playground.

 ## Configuring Conversation History